fxadilima/novel/README.md

-# novel
+# &#128218; Novel

-Contains story about Zhang Wuji's adventure written in MDX for deno
+Story about Zhang Wuji's adventure written in MDX for deno